Operational Command North: History

 When Ukraine gained independence, the 1st Guards Army was stationed on Ukrainian territory with its headquarters at Chernihiv.
 During the early 1990s, the army was reformed into the 1st Army Corps.
 In 1996, the Northern Operational and Territorial Command was formed from the corps.
 At the beginning of 1998, the command was split into the Northern Operational Command, managing operations in the area.
 The Northern Territorial Command controlled other functions.
 In August 2005, Territorial Directorate "North" was established from the Northern Operational Command.

 The Directorate was responsible for territory spanning over 196000 km2, in which 15,000,000 people lived in 2008.
 The oblasts (provinces) of Kharkiv, Poltava, Sumy, Kyiv, Zhytomyr, Chernihiv, and Cherkasy were all are under the Directorate control.
 The Directorate was in charge of the 7 oblasts and Kyiv City Military Commissariat, 135 regional military commissariats, 530 military units and bases.
 As of 2008, the mission of the directorate was to organize territorial defence, recruit conscripts and contract soldiers and manage infrastructure.

 In November 2013, the directorate was reformed into Operational Command North.
 The command absorbed units of the disbanded 13th Army Corps.

-Current structure
+Organization

-Operational Command North has operational command of ground force units in Poltava, Sumy, Kyiv, Zhytomyr, Chernihiv, and Cherkasy oblasts, as well as in the city of Kyiv.
+Operational Command North includes ground force units in Poltava, Sumy, Kyiv, Zhytomyr, Chernihiv, and Cherkasy oblasts, as well as in the city of Kyiv.